MatthewMeade/ArchitecturalKatasWinter2025/README.md

 # Iterative Strategies

-Iterative Strategies Architects group is a team formed for participating in Architectural Katas Team Winter 2025
+Iterative Strategies Architects group is a team formed for participating in Architectural Katas - Winter 2025

 ## Team members
 Matthew Meade